A reader has asked about a gold revaluation:

 However this gold revaluation is likely not very helpful to the average citizen who would likely be taken by surprise.
 As a result the purchasing power of their everyday currency would be dramatically damaged overnight.
 So their cost of living would go up dramatically.
 There would be instant inflation.
 Good for government debts.
-Bad for the average working man or woman.
+Bad for the average working man or woman on a fixed income.

 Unless of course they had tangible assets such as gold and silver, land, art etc to help “store value”.

 So Will a US$10,000 Gold Revaluation be a Good Thing or a Bad Thing?

 It depends on who you are – and how prepared you are!
 If you own gold and silver and other tangible assets, these should protect your purchasing power in a currency devaluation – a.k.a. a gold revaluation.
 But cash in the bank certainly won’t.

 The monetary system is so out of balance that it will require restructuring and rebalancing.
 That is a question of when – not if.

 Check out this article to learn why the monetary system is so out of balance: The gold standard | Generator and protector of jobs>>

 This restructuring would need to occur either before some kind of collapse (to avoid it) or after (to get out of it).
 Or perhaps we will have a different system altogether.